-In December 2007, the FASB issued SFAS No. 141 (revised 2007), "Business Combinations" ("SFAS No. 141R").
-SFAS No. 141R supersedes SFAS No. 141, "Business Combinations," and establishes principles and requirements for how an acquirer recognizes and measures in its financial statements the identifiable assets acquired, the liabilities assumed, any noncontrolling interest in the acquiree and the goodwill acquired.
-SFAS No. 141R also establishes disclosure requirements that will enable users to evaluate the nature and financial effects of the business combination.
-HSNi adopted SFAS No. 141R and will apply it prospectively to business combinations occurring subsequent to December 31, 2008.
+In December 2007, the FASB issued updated guidance with respect to the accounting for business combinations.
+This updated guidance supersedes previous guidance pertaining to the accounting for business combinations and establishes principles and requirements for how an acquirer recognizes and measures in its financial statements the identifiable assets acquired, the liabilities assumed, any noncontrolling interest in the acquiree and the goodwill acquired.
+This guidance also establishes disclosure requirements that will enable users to evaluate the nature and financial effects of the business combination.
+HSNi adopted this guidance and will apply it prospectively to business combinations occurring subsequent to December 31, 2008.

-In April 2008, FASB Staff Position ("FSP") No. 142-3, "Determination of the Useful Life of Intangible Assets" ("FSP No. 142-3"), was issued which amends the factors that must be considered in developing renewal or extension assumptions used to determine the useful life over which to amortize the cost of a recognized intangible asset under SFAS No. 142, "Goodwill and Other Intangible Assets."
-FSP No. 142-3 requires an entity to consider its own assumptions about renewal or extension of the term of the arrangement, consistent with its expected use of the asset, and is an attempt to improve consistency between the useful life of a recognized intangible asset under SFAS No. 142 and the period of expected cash flows used to measure the fair value of the asset under SFAS No. 141, "Business Combinations."
-HSNi adopted FSP No. 142-3 on January 1, 2009 and will apply it prospectively to intangible assets acquired after the effective date.
+In April 2008, the FASB issued guidance amending the factors that must be considered in developing renewal or extension assumptions used to determine the useful life over which to amortize the cost of a recognized intangible asset.
+This guidance requires an entity to consider its own assumptions about renewal or extension of the term of the arrangement, consistent with its expected use of the asset, and is an attempt to improve consistency between the useful life of a recognized intangible asset and the period of expected cash flows used to measure the fair value of the asset.
+HSNi adopted this guidance on January 1, 2009 and will apply it prospectively to intangible assets acquired after the effective date.

-In April 2009, the FASB issued FSP No. 141(R)-1, "Accounting for Assets Acquired and Liabilities Assumed in a Business Combination That Arise from Contingencies" ("FSP No. 141(R)-1"), which amended the provisions related to the initial recognition and measurement, subsequent measurement and disclosure of assets and liabilities arising from contingencies in a business combination under SFAS No. 141R.
-FSP No. 141(R)-1 is effective for HSNi for any acquisitions subsequent to December 31, 2008.
+In April 2009, the FASB issued guidance amending the provisions related to the initial recognition and measurement, subsequent measurement and disclosure of assets and liabilities arising from contingencies in a business combination.
+This guidance is effective for HSNi for any acquisitions subsequent to December 31, 2008.